fatih/sicp/thoughts.md

 * The book get's more and more mathematical (I think this is due Harold Abelson's background).
 I like it very much as it remembers the old days in University while studying EE.
+* The counting change example did take a lot of time to understand.
+It's actually very simple if you depict it.
+It's using tree recursion and shows how elegant (but very inefficient) it can be solved.
+It seems visualizations helps me to understand things more faster.